Irony Definition: Different Types of Irony in Literature

 Irony occurs when a moment of dialogue or plot contradicts what the audience expects from a character or story.
 In other words, irony in literature happens when the opposite of what you’d expect actually occurs.

-Irony is a moment in which the opposite of what’s expected actually occurs, a contrast between “what seems to be” and “what is.”
+Irony definition: a moment in which the opposite of what’s expected actually occurs; a contrast between “what seems to be” and “what is.”

 To put it another way: irony is a contrast between “what seems to be” and “what is.”